Plenary Speakers

 Ben M. Chen

-Biography: Ben M. Chen is currently a professor and chairman of the Department of Mechanical and Automation Engineering at the Chinese University of Hong Kong (CUHK).
-Before joining CUHK in 2018, he was a Provost’s Chair Professor in the Department of Electrical and Computer Engineering at the National University of Singapore, where he had worked for 25 years.
-His current research interests are in unmanned systems and their applications.
-Professor Chen is an IEEE Fellow and a Fellow of the Academy of Engineering, Singapore.
-He has authored/co-authored hundreds of journal and conference articles and ten research monographs in control theory and applications, unmanned systems, and financial market modeling.
-He has served on the editorial boards of a dozen international journals, including Automatica and IEEE Transactions on Automatic Control.
-He is currently serving as the Editor-in-Chief of Unmanned Systems.
+Biography: Ben M. Chen is a Professor and Chairman of the Department of Mechanical and Automation Engineering at the Chinese University of Hong Kong (CUHK).
+Prior to joining CUHK in 2018, he was a Provost's Chair Professor in the Department of Electrical and Computer Engineering at the National University of Singapore, where he worked for 25 years.
+He also served as an Assistant Professor at the State University of New York at Stony Brook, USA, from 1992 to 1993 and worked as a Software Engineer at South China Computer Corporation from 1983 to 1986.
+His current research focuses on unmanned systems and their applications.
+Professor Chen is an IEEE Fellow, CAA Fellow, HKIE Fellow and a Fellow of the Academy of Engineering, Singapore.
+He has authored or co-authored hundreds of research articles and ten research monographs in control engineering, unmanned systems, and financial market modeling.
+He has served on the editorial boards of several international journals, including Automatica and IEEE Transactions on Automatic Control.
+Currently, he is an Editor-in-Chief of Unmanned Systems and an Editor of the International Journal of Robust and Nonlinear Control.

 Topic: To be announced